Predicted electric field induced surface magnetization of vortex phase of superconductors: Abstract

 \section{Abstract}

 We predict a new effect in condensed matter surface magnetization of the vortex phase of a superconductor induced by electric field.
 The magnetized superconductor should be one of the plates of a plane capacitor on which a voltage has to be applied.
 Applying alternating voltage to the capacitor, electrostatic induction leads to oscillations of the magnetic moment which has to be measured by electromotive force inducted in a detector coil.
 The derived explicit formula for the magnetization contains the effective mass of Cooper pairs and a systematic investigation of the predicted magnetization will lead to a creation of an effective Cooper pair mass spectroscopy.
+For cleaved superconductors this effective mass is a property of the bulk material.

-The purpose of the present work is to predict a new effect in the physics of supreconductivity which can be easily observed using a standard electronic equipment.
+Can an AC dielectric induction create AC magnetization on the surface of an superconductor in the vortex Schubnikov-Abrikosov phase?
+The purpose of the present work is to predict a new effect in the physics of supreconductivity which can be easily observed using standard electronic equipment -- excess magnetic moment induced by the excess charge on the surface of magnetized type-II superconductor.

 Let us consider a superconducting film or slab of type-II superconductor, for example YBa$_2$Cu$_3$O$_{7-\delta}$ or Bi$_2$Sr$_2$CaCu$_2$O$_8$ with thickness $d_{\mathrm{film}}$ and surface area $S$ in an external electromagnetic field and a superconducting current around a single Abrikosov vortex formed within the film.
-Using a first level Bohr quantization, the Cooper pairs' angular momentum around the vortex is given by
+Our starting point is the well-known Bohr quantization of angular momentum which describe the velocity distribution of the superfluid\cite{Onsager}

 where $m^{*}$ is the effective Cooper pair mass in the plane of the film, $r$ is the radial distance from its center and $v$ is the velocity of circulating fluid of Cooper pairs.
-Eq.~(\ref{Sommerfeld}) is valid in the range $\xi \ll r \ll \lambda$, where $\xi$ is the coherence length and $\lambda(T)$ is the temperature dependent penetration depth
+For a nice introduction of basic physics of superfluids we recommend the books by Abrikosov\cite{Abrikosov} and Feynman.\cite{Feynman} Equation~(\ref{Sommerfeld}) is valid in the range $\xi \ll r \ll \lambda$, where $\xi$ is the coherence length and $\lambda(T)$ is the temperature dependent penetration depth\cite{LL9,deGennes,London,GL}